 - Place the egg rolls on a parchment lined sheet pan.
 Cover and freeze for at least 2 hours, or up to a month.

 - Heat a large skillet over medium high heat.
 Pour oil into the pan until a depth of 1 inch is reached.
+Heat the oil to 350 degrees F.

 - Place 4-5 egg rolls in the pan, do not overcrowd.
 Cook for 3-4 minutes per side or until deep golden brown, then drain on paper towels.
 Repeat the process with the remaining egg rolls.